top of page

 How EminentEdit can help with rhetorical analysis

-EminentEdit provides editing and commentary on rhetorical analysis essays to ensure that you get proper practice and models for writing rhetorical analyses.
+EminentEdit and its sister site, MA Editorial, provide editing and commentary on rhetorical analysis essays to ensure that you get proper practice and models for writing rhetorical analyses.
 Take a look at our editing SOP below to see how the process works.

 EminentEdit SOP